Some fine walks amongst superb scenery!

 Tour codes: 47260

 Hillsides lush with the emerald green of tea plantations stretch out before you, touching the blue horizon.
-Women, brilliant in jewelcoloured saris, chat happily as they nimbly pluck the leaves, and flash you shy smiles as you wander past.
-The delicious scent of spices wafts past as they take their lunch, and colourful birds flit around in search of crumbs.
+Women, brilliant in jewel coloured saris, chat happily as they nimbly pluck the leaves, and flash you shy smiles as you wander past.
+The delicious scent of spices wafts past as they take their lunch, and colourful birds and butterflies flit around in search of crumbs.
 Breathe in – you’re in Southern India.

-Our journey begins in India’s garden city of Bangalore before we travel to the beautiful hill country of the Wayanad, nestled among the Western Ghats.
-Here, our walks lead us through grasslands and valleys, forests and plantations.
+Our journey begins in India’s garden city of Mysore before we travel into Kerala to the beautiful hill country of the Wayanad, nestled among the Western Ghats.
+Here, our walks lead us through paddy fields, forests and plantations.
+We will walk to panoramic viewpoints with views across verdant countryside.
 At Guruvayur, we’ll see Kerala’s most important shrine.
+We also have time to explore the old town of Cochin.

-Taking a breather at Kumarakom, on the eastern shore of Lake Vembanad, we’ll cruise along Kerala’s famous backwaters and Lake Vemband itself, a timeless experience.
-We can also enjoy a peaceful sunrise walk.
+Taking a breather at Kumarakom, on the eastern shore of Lake Vembanad, we’ll cruise along Kerala’s famous backwaters and Lake Vembanad itself and explore village life, two timeless experiences.
 From both Munnar, at the centre of Kerala’s tea growing region, and the Raj-era hill station of Kodaikanal, perched on top of the Palani range, our walks in the surrounding hill country offer us unparalleled vistas as we explore tea plantations, shola forests, tranquil villages and waterfalls.

-Madurai, one of the oldest cities in south Asia, has the elaborately sculptured Meenakshi Amman Temple, dedicated to Lord Shiva, which we visit before we fly to Chennai for one night and connect with our flight home.
+Madurai, in the state of Tamil Nadu, one of the oldest cities in south Asia.
+A highlight here is elaborately sculptured Meenakshi Amman Temple, dedicated to Lord Shiva.
+We have time to explore before we fly to Chennai for one night and connect with our flight home.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.